 More Demand for HR Professionals Means More Attractive Salary Offers

 According to 2018 data from the Bureau of Labor Statistics, Nevada human resources professionals typically make around the national average at the median level.
 Like any position, though, it’s important to take into account total compensation in addition to baseline salary.
 Also, job growth in the public sector—which employed more than 75,000 in July 2019 according to the Department of Employment, Training, and Rehabilitation—mean better than average benefits to go along with competitive salaries.

 Human Resource Manager Salaries in Nevada

-Salaries for Human Resources Specialists in Nevada
+Salaries for Human Resources Specialist and Assistant in Nevada

 The gambling industry remains a major employer throughout the state of Nevada, with leisure and hospitality industry job gains far outpacing other sectors.
 All that hiring requires a lot of records and shuffling, which means plenty of opportunities for HR staff at the assistant and specialist levels.

 In general, all specialists and assistants in the Las Vegas metro area will see the most job openings and the highest salaries in the state at the median level.

 Reno is clearly the place to be for compensation and benefits specialists, who can make up to $88,000 annually in the top ten percent of the profession and more than $62,000 at the median, both better than their Las Vegas counterparts.

 Salary and employment data compiled by the United States Department of Labor’s Bureau of Labor Statistics in May of 2018 for human resources managers, specialists, and assistants – https://www.bls.gov/oes/current/oes_nv.htm#11-9111.
 The BLS salary data shown here represents median – 90th percentile salary ranges for the state and its MSAs (Metropolitan Statistical Areas) and includes workers at all levels of education and experience.
 This data does not represent starting salaries.